CrayLabs/SmartSim-Scaling/README.md

 extreme performance, especially in throughput for large data sizes, we recommend building SmartSim with KeyDB.

-In future releases, switching between Redis and KeyDB will be an ``Orchestrator`` parameter.
+In future releases, switching between Redis and KeyDB will be achieved by setting an environment variable specifying the backend.

-### KeyDB vs Redis

-Below we compare KeyDB and Redis for the general throughput tests.
-Each plot represents the same breakdown of clients as the above throughput tests, however, each plot is for a single database size (16 db nodes) and shows both Redis and KeyDB performance in terms of throughput.
+The following plots show the results for the same throughput tests of previous section, using KeyDB as a backend.

 <div align="center">
      <br />